holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 #### 3.1.1 Circle Reps

-Any Circle Member of a Circle may call for the selection of a ***"Circle Rep"*** to help represent that Circle within any broader Circle containing it.
+Any Circle Member of a Circle may request an election at any time to select or replace someone as the Circle's ***"Circle Rep"*** to help represent that Circle within any broader Circle containing it.
 The selected Circle Rep fills the ***"Circle Rep Role"*** in the Circle, as defined in Appendix A.

+The Circle must use the Integrative Election Process defined herein to select a Circle Rep, unless a Policy defines an alternate process.
+Only a Circle's Circle Members are eligible to serve as its Circle Rep. Anyone serving as a Circle Lead for the Circle may not also serve as its Circle Rep. No more than one person may serve as a Circle's Circle Rep at a time, unless a Policy of a containing Circle allows it.

-The Circle Rep becomes a Circle Member of any broader Circle containing that Circle's outer Role, with the authority to represent that Role just like a Role Lead.
+The selected Circle Rep becomes a Circle Member of any broader Circle containing that Circle's outer Role, with the authority to represent that Role just like a Role Lead.
 A containing Circle may limit or prevent these Circle Reps from becoming its Circle Members via a Policy, but only if its Roles have another way to enjoy comparable representation within that Circle.

-Selecting a Circle Rep happens via the Integrative Election Process defined herein, unless a Policy defines an alternate process.
-Only a Circle's Circle Members are eligible to serve as its Circle Rep. Anyone serving as a Circle Lead for the Circle may not also serve as its Circle Rep. No more than one person may serve as a Circle's Circle Rep at a time, unless a Policy of a containing Circle allows it.

 A Circle may add Accountabilities or Domains to its own Circle Rep Role, as well as amend or remove those additions.
 No Circle may amend or remove the Purpose or any Accountabilities on the Circle Rep Role, nor remove the Role.

-### 3.2 Facilitator and Secretary
+#### 3.1.2 Facilitator and Secretary

 Any Circle with more than one Circle Member includes a ***“Facilitator Role”*** and a ***“Secretary Role”***, as defined in Appendix A. The person acting in each becomes the Circle’s ***“Facilitator”*** and ***“Secretary”*** respectively.

-#### 3.2.1 Elections & Eligibility
+Any Circle Member of a Circle may request an election at any time to fill or replace someone as the Circle's Facilitator or Secretary.

-Upon request of a Circle Member, a Circle's Facilitator will hold an election to elect someone to fill its Facilitator Role or Secretary Role.
-No Role or Policy may assign these Roles or remove an assignment via any other means, nor change the required process.
+The Circle must use the Integrative Election Process defined herein to select a Facilitator and Secretary.
+No Role or Policy may assign these Roles or remove an assignment via any other means, nor change this required process.
 Normally, the only candidates eligible for these elections are a Circle's Circle Members.
 However, a Policy of the Circle or any Super-Circle may add or limit eligible candidates.

-#### 3.2.2 Election Term

-During the election process, the Facilitator must specify a term for each election.
-After a term expires, the Secretary must trigger a new election for that Role.
-Even before a term has expired, any Circle Member may trigger a new election at any time.

-#### 3.2.3 Amending Facilitator or Secretary

 A Circle may add Accountabilities or Domains to its own Facilitator or Secretary Role, as well as amend or remove those additions.
 No Circle may amend or remove the Purpose, Domain, or any Accountabilities on either Role, nor remove the Role.

-#### 3.2.4 Surrogates

-A surrogate may act as Facilitator or Secretary while the Role is unfilled.
-A surrogate may also fill in when the normal Facilitator or Secretary is unavailable for a meeting, or requests a surrogate for any reason.

-Whenever a surrogate is needed, the surrogate is, in this order of precedence:

-- **(a)** someone specified by the person to be replaced; or
-- **(b)** for Facilitator, the acting Secretary of the Circle, and for Secretary, the acting Facilitator of the Circle;
-- **(c)** the Circle Lead of the Circle, or, if there are multiple Circle Leads, the first one to declare themselves acting as surrogate; or
-- **(d)** the first Circle Member to declare themselves acting as surrogate.

-### 3.3 Scope of Governance
+### 3.2 Scope of Governance

 Within a Circle's Governance Process, its Circle Members may: